at a Glance...

 You may be able to use the Tithe Barn during your stay but please ask when booking.
 It is not a given that the owner will want to rent it because they do use it themselves.
-During the winter months we are less inclined to rent it because it gets very cold – it takes 24 hours of wood burner heat to warm it (to a temperature where you can’t see your breath).
+During the winter months it because it gets very cold and takes 24 hours of wood burner heat to warm it (to a temperature where you can’t see your breath!)